singhanmol8050/A_Dhaliwal_SVG/README.md

-# Singh_I_SVG_Icons
+# Dhaliwal_A_SVG_Icons
-SVG-ICONS_Using SVG icons and created an interactivity in  website
+Using SVG icons and created an interactivity in  website